 Assistant Professor, Department of Ecology & Evolutionary Biology

-Caroline Parins-Fukuchi is an assistant professor in the Department of Ecology & Evolutionary Biology.
-She received her PhD from the University of Michigan.
+Matthew Osmond is an Assistant Professor in the Department of Ecology & Evolutionary Biology.

 As an evolutionary biologist, Osmond uses mathematical models to study evolutionary rescue — a phenomenon whereby a population in decline is rescued from extinction by adaptive evolution.
 The phenomenon lies at the intersection of ecology and evolution with implications for conservation; for example, with endangered species confronted with anthropogenic disturbance.
 It also has implications for medicine; for example, with the evolution of drug resistance in human pathogens.
 Osmond is also building statistical methods to infer the past from information contained in present-day genomes.
 For example, a recent focus is to infer where a person's genetic ancestors were located geographically at every site along their genome.

 Osmond received his BSc from Queen's University; his MSc from McGill; and his PhD from the University of British Columbia.
 Subsequently, he was a Banting and Center of Population Biology postdoctoral fellow at the University of California, Davis.